AsakuraKai/Conversion/docs/adr/001-clean-architecture.md

 ## Context

-The Auto Rename File Service app requires a robust, maintainable architecture that supports:
+The Files Management Service app requires a robust, maintainable architecture that supports:
 - Clear separation of concerns
 - Testability at all layers
 - Independent UI and business logic evolution